oddacious/oddacious.github.io/_posts/2019-02-09-proper_scoring_rules.md

 in how they penalize incorrect probabilities.
 MSE is a proper scoring rule.
 By that standard, it works.
 But it is far from the only proper scoring rule.
 Why do we use it?

 Consider a motivating example.
-Let’s say two forecasters are predicting a repeatable event, which will have a particular positive outcome with some probability and a different outcome with the remaining probability, such that the two outcomes sum to 100%.
+Let's say two forecasters are predicting a repeatable event, which will have a particular positive outcome with some probability and a different outcome with the remaining probability, such that the two outcomes sum to 100%.
 Forecaster A predicts a 0% probability of the positive outcome.
 Forecaster B predicts a 20% probability.
 We test the event a great number of times, and observe the positive outcome 10% of the time.
 If we evaluate